techborder/wp/wp-content/themes/spasalon/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@Version: 1.4.3
+Small Changes in theme option Home page Tag-line setting ( product heading and service heading).

 @Version: 1.4.2
-Small Cahnges in default setting.
+Small Changes in default setting.
 @Version : 1.4.1
 1.Added New Theme Health Centre in Options panel Page.
 @Version : 1.4